awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/cleanup.md

 od_nodegroup=$(eksctl get nodegroup --cluster eksworkshop-eksctl | tail -n 1 | awk '{print $2}')
 eksctl delete nodegroup --cluster eksworkshop-eksctl --name $od_nodegroup
 ```

+This operation may take some time.
+Once that it completes you can proceed with the deletion of the cluster.

 ## Removing the cluster
 ```